 Luckily for Wong, she was able to take Social Media to Support Teacher Effectiveness, a class taught by Nielsen, who is director of digital engagement and professional learning for NYC Public Schools.
 The class is designed to share ways teachers can use social media to meet teacher-effectiveness requirements.
 Nielsen also teaches Creating a Digital Portfolio to Support Teacher Effectiveness, which focuses on creating a digital portfolio to showcase evidence and artifacts of teacher effectiveness.

 Like many districts, NYC Public Schools’ teacher evaluation model is based on the Danielson Framework.
 Nielsen appreciates that the framework gives everyone a common language and a smart way to look at how teachers can develop and grow.
 Her classes focus on teacher strengths and how to work on becoming stronger.
 In the digital portfolio class, teachers learn to use tools like Pinterest, Blogger, Padlet, and eduClipper to submit their artifacts of effectiveness.
-“Creating an electronic portfolio helps educators and administrators have focused conversations about increasing teacher effectiveness,”
+“Creating an electronic portfolio helps educators and administrators have focused conversations about increasing teacher effectiveness,” says Nielsen.

 As Wong went through each component of the Danielson Framework and uploaded artifacts, it helped her to better understand her areas of strength and weakness and to reflect on how she needs to change in order to grow.
 “I find by using technology for an authentic purpose in my own life, it is then easier to give assignments to students since it is not just busy work, but something that has relevance,” she says.
 NYC teachers can take any of the dozen classes Nielsen teaches and use that material to teach others back at their own schools.
 The district designates professional development time every Monday.
 The professional learning opportunities are listed online and Nielsen promotes them to teachers directly, via her department’s Web site and newsletter, and to principals who can suggest them to their teachers.
 “We have a tech-savvy person identified at each school called the Technology Single Point of Contact (Tech SPOC) who takes our classes and shares with their colleagues,” she says.